USS Somers (DD-381): History

 In January 1943 Somers and USS Memphis (CL-13) moved to Bathurst, Gambia in West Africa to support the Casablanca Conference between President Franklin D. Roosevelt, Prime Minister Winston Churchill, and the Free French.
 At the end of the month Somers relocated to Dakar, Senegal and assisted in escorting the Free French warships Richelieu and Montcalm to the United States.
 By March Somers was based in Trinidad on patrols to Brazil as before.
-On New Years Day 1944 Somers intercepted the German blockade runner Westerland, which scuttled itself.
+On 3 January 1944 Somers intercepted the German blockade runner Westerland, which scuttled itself.
 In May Somers escorted a convoy to England as part of the buildup for the Normandy invasion.

 Somers next participated in the invasion of Normandy as a convoy escort and, in August, the Southern France invasion, providing naval gunfire support as well as serving in the anti-submarine screen.
 On 15 August 1944, four hours before H-Hour, D-Day, along the French Riviera, Somers encountered and sank the German corvette UJ6081 and the sloop SG21 at the Battle of Port Cros.
 Following this action, she moved inshore to give gunfire support to the invasion.
-For two days she bombarded enemy strongpoints off the coast near Toulon with 5 inch (127 mm) shells and then exchanged fire with enemy shore batteries east of Marseilles.
+For two days she bombarded enemy strongpoints off the coast near Toulon with 5 inch (127 mm) shells and then exchanged fire with enemy shore batteries east of Marseille.
 Somers sustained some damage during this action.

 For the next month, the destroyer operated in the Mediterranean Sea, visiting ports on the southern coast of France, Ajaccio, Corsica, and Oran, Algeria.
 She steamed out of Oran on 28 September and arrived in New York on 8 October.
 Somers was overhauled at the Brooklyn Navy Yard until 8 November, then moved to Casco Bay, Maine, for training.
 On 23 November, she joined the screen of a Britain bound convoy for the first of four transatlantic voyages which closed Somers combat service.
 She returned to the United States on 12 May 1945 at the end of her last voyage to the United Kingdom.
 For the remainder of the war, Somers operated along the eastern seaboard and, in July, made one summer cruise to the Caribbean to train midshipmen.